cvxgrp/cvxpygen/README.md

 where ``code_dir`` specifies the directory that the generated code is stored in.

+To get an overview of the code generation result, have a look at `CPG_code/README.html`.

 To compile the code, you can execute the following in your terminal.

 ```bash